afair/email_address/README.md

     Clark.Kent+scoops@gmail.com => {bea3f3560a757f8142d38d212a931237b218eb5e}@gmail.com

-* *Munged* - An obfuscated version of the email address suitable for publishing on the internet, but making it non-scrapable.
+* *Munged* - An obfuscated version of the email address suitable for publishing on the internet, where email address harvesting could occur.

     Clark.Kent+scoops@gmail.com => cl\*\*\*\*\*@gm\*\*\*\*\*